 NOTE: If you are attending Saturday’s action we ask that you please respect the requests and wishes of the Chicano Park Steering Committee and the Brown Berets de Aztlán to ensure the safety of both park goers and the surrounding community.
 Thank You.

 *Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.

-* If you (owners) want to remove this video, please contact us directly before doing anything.
+* If (owners) want to remove this video, please contact us directly before taking action.